freem/ultralight/readme.txt

    when I felt like it.

 Q: Is this theme compatible with StepMania 5 Tournament Edition?
-A: Currently, no. A lot of changes need to be made before ultralight can be considered a StepMania 5 TE-compatible theme.
+A: No. A lot of changes need to be made before ultralight can be considered a StepMania 5 TE-compatible theme.
+Since SM5TE is dead and/or dormant, it's unlikely there will be a port of ultralight in the near future.

 ==Credits==
 AJ did most of the work.